andyhhp/xen/docs/misc/xen-command-line.markdown

 prediction barriers on vcpu context switches.

 On hardware supporting SSBD (Speculative Store Bypass Disable), the `ssbd=` option can be used to force or prevent Xen using the feature itself.

-On AMD hardware, this is a global option applied at boot, and not virtualised for guest use.
-On Intel hardware, the feature is virtualised for guests, independently of Xen's choice of setting.
+* On hardware supporting SSBD in MSR\_SPEC\_CTRL, Xen maintains distinct guest and host state, and will virtualise SSBD for guests.

+* On some AMD hardware where only legacy LS\_CFG is available, Xen offers the MSR\_VIRT\_SPEC\_CTRL interface to guests, but is unable to maintain distinct guest and host state.
+The value set in hardware is the logical OR of the Xen and guest settings.

 On all hardware, the `eager-fpu=` option can be used to force or prevent Xen from using fully eager FPU context switches.
 This is currently implemented as